Automotive Maintenance Technician

 - Skilled maintenance technicians are always needed to keep our cars and trucks running efficiently and safely.

-- Get the training you need to be the frontline problem solver who checks fuel and ignition systems to diagnose poor starting or heavy fuel consumption.
+- Get the training you need to be the frontline problem solver who performs maintenance and diagnoses and repairs tire, braking, and suspension concerns.

 - Gain the confidence to start your career in automotive repair facilities and retail service centers, or choose to continue your education by pursuing the Automotive Technician technical degree.